rabbitmq/rabbitmq-website/site/erlang-client-user-guide.md

 The library is made up of two layers:

- * A high level logical layer that follows the AMQP execution model
+ * A high level logical layer that follows the AMQP 0-9-1 protocol and operation execution model
  * A low-level protocol implementation layer that is responsible for communicating with RabbitMQ nodes

 ### <a id="driver-types" class="anchor" href="#driver-types">Network Connection Types</a>